Sylvia Bourdon: Business and Activism

 and BD 36 (restaurant exhibiting cartoons), 36, rue Grégoire de Tours Paris 6.

+Bourdon has been outspoken on controversial issues, particularly on the decriminalization of incest between consenting adults.
+In the late 1990s, she actively campaigned for changes in French law, arguing that the government had no place in regulating private, consensual relationships.

 In 1985, she began an eleven-year effort to hold a contest for the European Community's most talented artists to design the then new European currency and have the entries judged in a 12-nation referendum.
 The "Graphic Ecu Competition" officially launched in April 1993 and, at one point, had twelve European central banks participating.
 After the contest ended in 1996, none of the contests' 97 banknotes and 44 coin designs were used for the new European currency.
 Bourdon later sued the European Union over its decision to call the single currency the Euro instead of the Ecu, the name inscribed in the Maastricht Treaty.
-Her operation is mentioned in a thesis published at MacMillans New York, by Oriane Calligaro: NEGOCIATING EUROPE.
+Her operation is mentioned in a thesis published at MacMillans New York, by Oriane Calligaro: NEGOTIATING EUROPE.

 Since 2008 she runs a company promoting French technological innovations in Saudi Arabia, India and Russia.

+Legacy and Public Image

+Bourdon remains a controversial figure in France, particularly due to her advocacy for incest decriminalization.
+While some view her as a radical free speech activist, others have criticized her stance as extreme.
+Despite this, she has been recognized for her contributions to debates on sexual freedom, artistic expression, and legal reform.